-Enrique Mazzola is Lyric Opera of Chicago’s music director designate.
-He will become music director of the internationally acclaimed company beginning with the 2021/22 season.
+Italian conductor Enrique Mazzola will become music director of Lyric Opera of Chicago beginning with the 2021/22 Season.

-Widely recognized as one of today’s foremost interpreters and champions of bel canto opera and a leading specialist in French repertoire and early Verdi, the eminent Italian maestro is in high demand worldwide as both an operatic and symphonic conductor.
-He is principal guest conductor at Deutsche Oper Berlin, and until recently served as artistic and music director of the Orchestre National d’Île-de-France (ONDIF) in Paris.
-In recognition of his significant contribution to musical life in France, Mazzola was made a Chevalier de l'ordre des Arts et des Lettres by the French government in October 2018.
+Widely recognized as one of today’s foremost interpreters and champions of bel canto opera and a leading specialist of French works as well as early Verdi, Mazzola is in great demand worldwide in both operatic and symphonic repertoire.
+He is principal guest conductor at the Deutsche Oper Berlin, and until recently served as artistic and music director of the Orchestre National d’Île-de-France (ONDIF) in Paris.
+In recognition of his significant contributions to musical life in France, Mazzola was made a Chevalier de l’ordre des Arts et des Lettres by the French government in 2018.

-In 2019 he returned to the Metropolitan Opera for Donizetti’s La fille du regiment (featured in its 2018/2019 cinema season), followed by back-to-back summer engagements – both critically-acclaimed new productions -- in Austria.
-First was Mazzola’s return to the Bregenz Festival for Rigoletto, followed by his Salzburg Festival debut in August, conducting the Vienna Philharmonic in Barrie Kosky’s new staging of Offenbach’s Orpheus in the Underworld.
+In 2019 Mazzola returned to the Metropolitan Opera for La fille du regiment (featured in its 2018/2019 HD season), followed by back-to-back summer engagements for new productions in Austria.
+First was Mazzola’s return to the Bregenz Festival for Rigoletto, followed by his Salzburg Festival debut in August, conducting the Vienna Philharmonic in Barrie Kosky’s new staging of Orphée aux enfers.

-Lyric audiences first experienced Mazzola’s artistry when he conducted Donizetti’s Lucia di Lammermoor here in 2016/17, and when he returned for Bellini’s I puritani in 2017/18.
-In Lyric’s 2019/20 season he leads Verdi’s Luisa Miller to launch the company’s early Verdi series.
+Lyric audiences first experienced Mazzola’s artistry in Lucia di Lammermoor in 2016/17, and when he returned for I puritani in 2017/18.
+In Lyric’s 2019/20 Season he led Verdi’s Luisa Miller to launch the company’s early Verdi series.

-Mazzola’s 2019/20 season also includes his return to the Zurich Opera House (Don Pasquale, new production), Vienna Symphony Orchestra for concerts at the Musikverein and Bregenz Festival, Deutsche Oper Berlin (Meyerbeer’s Le prophète and Dinorah), Orchestre Symphonique de Quebéc, Glyndebourne Festival Opera (L’elisir d’amore), Taiwan Philharmonic, and symphonic concerts in Germany.
-Future plans include his return to London Philharmonic, both in London and on tour in Europe.
+Highlights of Mazzola’s 2019/20 season also included his return to the Zurich Opera House (Don Pasquale, new production), the Vienna Symphony Orchestra for concerts at the Musikverein and Bregenz Festival), Deutsche Oper Berlin (Meyerbeer’s rarely heard Le prophète and Dinorah), Orchestre Symphonique de Québec, Taiwan Philharmonic, and symphonic concerts in Germany.

 Mazzola’s final season with Orchestre National d’Île de France included recordings, Beethoven’s Piano Concerto No. 3 with Cédric Tiberghien, and works by Respighi, of whose compositions he is an acclaimed interpreter.
-Highlights of previous seasons with ONDIF included a concert version of Rossini’s La Cenerentola, recordings and concerts in Paris, including their sold-out Philharmonie de Paris series.
+Highlights of previous seasons with ONDIF included a concert version of Rossini’s Cinderella and recordings and concerts in Paris, including their sold-out Philharmonie de Paris series.

 Major European festival appearances have included Falstaff at the Aix-en-Provence Festival; Festival de Radio France et Montpellier, Enescu Festival and Haydn Festival with Orchestre National d’Île de France; BBC Proms, Munich’s Opernfestspiele, Rossini Opera Festival, Biennale of Venice, Wexford Opera Festival, Festival de Granada, and Les Chorégies d’Orange.

 Mazzola was born in Barcelona, Spain, into a musical family.
 Growing up in Milan, he studied violin and piano, completing his studies at the Conservatorio Giuseppe Verdi of Milan, earning diplomas in composition and orchestral conducting.
-As a child he was a member of the Teatro alla Scala children’s chorus, during which time he also served as a soloist.
-He cherished the opportunity to work with prominent conductors and directors (including Abbado, Kleiber, Osawa, Strehler), ultimately confirming his interest in pursuing a conducting career and his wish to become a creative member of the opera world.
+As a child he was a member of the children’s chorus at La Scala, during which time he also served as a soloist.
+He cherished the opportunity to work with prominent conductors and directors (including Claudio Abbado, Carlos Kleiber, Seiji Ozawa, and Giorgio Strehler), ultimately confirming his interest in pursuing a conducting career and his wish to become a creative member of the opera world.